I often say I had

 two innings to my career.
 The first was in finance and consulting — MBA in hand, working with firms like J.P.
 Morgan, EY, and KPMG, and even running my own advisory practice.
 I helped businesses raise funds, launch projects, and shape strategy.

-But even then, what struck me wasn’t only the deals — it was t
+But even then, what struck me wasn’t only the financials — it was t

 he people.
 Every leader, every client, came with their own